ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Overview {#synsem-overview}

-A JSONPath is a string which selects zero or more nodes of a piece of JSON.
+A JSONPath query is a string which selects zero or more nodes of a piece of JSON.
-A valid JSONPath conforms to the ABNF syntax defined by this document.
+A valid query conforms to the ABNF syntax defined by this document.

-A JSONPath MUST be encoded using UTF-8.
+A query MUST be encoded using UTF-8.
 To parse a JSONPath according to the grammar in this document, its UTF-8 form SHOULD first be decoded into Unicode code points as described in {{RFC3629}}.